jrlanglois/jrl_env/SECURITY.md

 - Dependencies are from PyPI (official Python package index)
 - Review `requirements.txt` before installing

-## License and Liability
+## Licence and Liability

-jrl_env is provided under the ISC License.
-See LICENSE.md for details.
+jrl_env is provided under the ISC Licence.
+See LICENCE.md for details.

 **Important:** This software is provided "as is" without warranty.
 Use at your own risk, especially:
 - On production systems